akashgunjegaon/Collaborative-distributed-science-guide/docs/wiki-guide/Command-Line-Cheat-Sheet.md

 | `git checkout <branch>`   |			checkout branch |
 | `git branch -d <branch>`   | 			delete branch |

-**Usual Process:**
+#### Usual Process
-After making changes to a file, check the status of your current working branch (with `git status`).
+After making changes to a file on a branch, check the status of your current working branch (with `git status`).
 Then, you "add" the file, state what is new about the file ("commit the change"), and `push` the file from your local copy of the repo to the remote copy:

 ```bash
 git add <filename>